raydavis/myberkeley/README.txt

 mvn -Dsling.loaddata -Dloaddata.server=https://portal-dev.berkeley.edu/ -Dloaddata.numusers=50 integration-test
 NOTE: the trailing slash on the server URL is required

-All users will be given the password "testusers".
+All users will be given the password "testuser".

 9. The above user-load includes records keyed to the LDAP UIDs of MyBerkeley project members, letting us test CAS authentication.
 When running MyBerkeley on your own